Midblyte/tmnetbot/README.md

     MONGO_URL

+**Required**.
 Get it from https://mongodb.com.
 Here's how you can get it:
 - Register on https://www.mongodb.com/cloud/atlas/signup
 (MongoDB Atlas is MongoDB over the cloud: this way, you won't have to worry about installing and configuring your databases locally)